Disability in Palestine

-In the State of Palestine disability affects 2.1% of the population, as defined by census.
+In Palestine, disability affects 2.1% of the population, according to the 2017 census.
 About half of all disabled Palestinians have mobility impairments.
-Education of children with disabilities is problematic with low school attendance.
+Education of children with disabilities is problematic, with low school attendance.

 Demographics

-Disability affects 2.1% of the population of the State of Palestine, a total of 92,710 people, according to the 2017 Population, Housing and Establishments Census.
+As of 2017, disability affects 2.1% of the population of Palestine, a total of 92,710 people, according to the Population, Housing, and Establishments Census.
 The majority (47,109 people) are affected by mobility impairments, while a fifth are under 18 years old.
 Geographic distribution is almost evenly split between the West Bank (48%) and the Gaza Strip (52%).
 75% live in urban areas, 13% in rural areas, and 12% live in the camps.

 Education

 In 2017 the illiteracy rate of disabled persons aged 10 years and over was 32%.
 Disabled males illiteracy rate was 20% compared to 46% for females.
 In the West Bank the illiteracy rate was 35%, and 29% in the Gaza Strip.

 According to the Palestinian Ministry of Education and Higher Education there were 4,823 disabled children in grades one to ten in government schools in the West Bank, and 2,006 in the Gaza Strip, during the 2015–2016 school year.

 According to the 2018 State of Palestine Country Report on Out-Of-School Children by UNICEF, children with disabilities are most at risk of exclusion from education.